-The most recommended mister was actually this generic-looking hair salon staple.
+The most recommended mister was actually this generic-looking hair salon staple (which is now a Strategist best-seller).
 Bullene uses it, as does interior plant designer Lisa Muñoz, founder of Leaf and June, who says that while it’s “typically something you’d see in salons,” it’s her favourite mister for plants.
 “It’s small and lightweight, even when full of water, and it creates a gentle, steady mist.”
 (She likes the 5-ounce bottle for “easier storage,” but it also comes in a larger 24-ounce size.)
 The mist this bottle creates is very fine, too — a consistency Bullene says is essential: “The problem with a lot of traditional misters is the droplet size is actually fairly large.
 The goal isn’t to wet the leaves or wet the stems; it’s to change the air quality around the plant, so a finer mist is really what it’s all about.”

 Muñoz adds that misting is “also helpful for cleaning the dust off plant foliage,” which helps leaves photosynthesise more efficiently.
 She also recommends “keeping a mister with a neem oil or insecticidal soap solution on hand” if you’re looking for a way to combat mites and other plant pests.

-Best stylish plant mister
+Best miniature plant mister

-Best basic plant mister
+Best automatic plant mister

-Best hand-pump plant mister
+Best copper plant mister

-Best heavy-duty plant mister
+Best brass plant mister

 The Strategist UK is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Read about who we are and what we do here.
 Our editors update links when possible, but note that deals can expire and all prices are subject to change.